-In recent years, many couples have turned to the Center for Women's Justice to find out if there is a way to avoid such situations in advance.
-Just as we buy insurance for our homes, our health, and on our lives in order to better protect ouselves and our loved ones in case of unexpected and tragic emergencies, and just as many couples sign prenuptial agreements before marriage, so too are married people in happy relationships seeking to find ways to prevent aginut.
+In recent years, many couples have turned to the Center for Women's Justice seeking solutions to preempt such tragedies.
+It is standard to purchase insurance for our homes, our health, and our lives in order to better protect ouselves and our loved ones in case of unexpected and tragic turns of events.
+Similarly, many couples sign prenuptial agreements before marriage.
+In the same vein, happily married couples are seeking ways to prevent aginut.

-Since it is a basic rule in Jewish laws that a woman can be released from her marriage only when her husband delivers a get to her --or dies-- it is clear that the solution must focus on the get.
-The solution that we propose and think that every couple should adopt is a "Power of Attorney to Grant a Get".
-The meaning of such a power of attorney is that the husband appoints other persons as his agent to deliver a get to his wife in case he himself is unable to do so.
-A similar solution was proposed at the time of the establishment of the State of Israel by Rabbi Shlomo Goren, the Chief Rabbi of the IDF.
+While innovative, this type of document is far from new.
+A similar solution was proposed and implemented at the time of the establishment of the State of Israel by Rabbi Shlomo Goren, then Chief Rabbi of the IDF.
 Out of concern for the wives of soldiers, Rabbi Goren drafted an order calling on every married soldier to sign such a power of attorney before going into battle.
-The idea was that if a soldier did not return from the battle but was absent or captured, a man's agents would write a get and deliver it to his wife in his stead.
+That way, if a soldier went missing or was captured in battle, the man's agent could write a get and deliver it to his wife in his stead.

-Signing the Power of Attorney is very simple.
-Print the attached document and have the husband sign it before two competent witnesses who will also sign it.
-The witnesses must be kosher in terms of halakhah-- men who observe the mitzvot and who are not related one to the other, and are not related to any of the spouses).
-The document should be kept at home, perhaps in the place where the ketuba or other important documents are stored.
+Signing the Pledge of Compassion and Dignity is very simple.
+Print the attached document linked below.
+The husband must sign it in front of two witnesses, who also sign it.
+The witnesses must be kosher in terms of halakhah--this means observant men who are not related to each other nor to either spouse.
+The document should be kept in a safe place at home, such as where the ketuba or other important documents are stored.
 And then you can forget about it.

-* A file with the text of the Power of Attorney is attached below, as well as the halakhic explanation of the POA written by Rabbi Yoni Rosenzweig, for those interested in understanding the halakhic implications in depth.
-You are welcome to contact us for questions: 02-5664390
+* A file with the text of the Pledge of Compassion and Dignity is attached below, as well as a comprehensive halakhic explanation written by Rabbi Yoni Rosenzweig.
+Please contact us with any questions: 02-5664390